lhqg/puppet-springboot/README.md

 This module requires the following Puppet modules to be available:
     - puppetlabs-stdlib, version 1.0.0 or later,
     - puppetlabs-lvm, version 1.1.0 or later,
-    - hubertqc-mountpoint, version 1.0.0 or later,
+    - lhqg-mountpoint, version 1.0.0 or later,
     - voxpopuli-selinux, version 3.0.0 or later,

 ### Beginning with springboot